NotCodyDenniston/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    . filter looks for an exact piece of data in an array. such as in an array of first names.
+Filter for "Cody",

+. reduce takes all of the numbers in an array and adds/multiplies them all together for a total sum. for instance, to calculate the total cost of labor in a company, you can use reduce on the array of all pay stubs,

+.map will alter a given array and return it back. such as changing the rate of pay for all employees from $15 to $17

 2. Explain the difference between a callback and a higher order function.
+A higher order function is a function that takes callback functions as arguments.
+A callback function is a function used for the higher order functions

 3. Explain what a closure is.
+A closure is when a callback function reaches out of its scope for data such as variables in the higher order function scope.

-4. Describe the four principles of the 'this' keyword.
+4. Describe the four principles of the 'this' keyword. global this, will bring back the window when called in the global scope

+explicit this, is when this is explicitly defined, such as when call or apply are used.

+implicit this, refers to the object left of the dot

+new this, refers to whenever a construction function is used this refers to the specific instance of an object that was created.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to bring in all of the parent objects.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.